I: Datter af havet (Daughter of the Ocean)

 She followed him, hovering above the streets he walked, perching outside the window of the tiny room where he wrote by candlelight far into that night, swooping in as a gust when he went to a party at a grand house.
 He was like a crow among peacocks there, his tall, somberly-dressed form standing awkwardly in a corner until, with much sleeve-tugging and pleading several ladies led him to a chair near the piano.
 The room became silent.
-He pulled some papers from his coat and began to read aloud, an act that seemed to transform him, making him confident and almost handsome (his pain and loneliness completely hidden: and such a mask also she knew).
+He pulled some papers from his coat and began to read aloud, an act that seemed to transform him, making him confident and almost handsome (his pain and loneliness completely hidden, a mask also she knew).
 People smiled and brushed away tears and clapped for long minutes when he was done.
-He bowed and blushed, but she could see that he felt that he would always be a crow on the far side of the river, gazing with longing at what he could never have.
+He bowed and blushed, but she could see that he felt awkward, a crow on the far side of the river, gazing with longing at what he could never have.

 Her joy was better than singing had been.